1. Introduction and objectives

 - Use of encryption (in transit and at rest) for our IT systems as far as is possible within the capabilities of the respective system

-- Individual, password-protected user accounts for our IT systems with assigned permissions to ensure access is only permitted to specific information according to the job role of the person
+- Use of individual, password-protected user accounts for users of our IT systems with assigned permissions to ensure access is only permitted to specific information according to the job role of the user

 - Use of firewalls for our IT systems to prohibit unauthorised access